AnyLog-co/documentation/mqtt.md

 ***Retrieving column values***
 The columns values pulled from the message are assigned to a new JSON structure which is the structure that creates and updates the database tables.
-The format declaring the columns and their calues is the following:
+The format declaring the columns and their values is the following:
 <pre>
 column.[column name].[data type] = [bring command]
 </pre>